MAP Violation: Top Tips for Preventing Pricing Violations

 MAP, or Minimum Advertised Price, is the lowest price a manufacturer or brand allows its resellers to advertise for their products.

 A MAP policy is the document that sets this threshold for the advertised price.
-It provides a pricing guideline for resellers, so they have a starting idea of how to approximately price the product – they’re not shooting blindly in the dark.
+It provides a pricing guideline for resellers, so they have a starting idea of how to approximately price the product, they're not shooting blindly in the dark.

-It’s also a strict rule, with a cascading list of protective benefits for both the manufacturer and all the resellers involved in the distribution channel.
+It's also a strict rule, with a long list of protective benefits for both the manufacturer and all the resellers involved in the distribution channel.
 The policy specifies the scope of the policy on the internet (IMAP), electronic (eMap), and physical stores.

 So, a MAP policy violation, or simply a MAP violation, is when a retailer breaches its agreement with the manufacturer, by advertising the product below the price set by the manufacturer in the MAP policy.

 MAP pricing violations are not unusual.
-A recent study by Harvard Business Review on manufacturers who use MAP policies found unauthorized retailers had violated the policies 50% of the time.
+A study by Harvard Business Review on manufacturers who use MAP policies found unauthorized retailers had violated the policies 50% of the time.
 Authorized retailers had a policy violation rate of 20%.

 In the competitive online space, MAP violations are more likely to strike when there are numerous sellers cluttering the market, and someone's eager to scoop up more customers for themselves by lowering prices and offering discount coupons and codes.

-These kinds of pricing violation tactics trigger price wars among a manufacturer or brands’ resellers.
+These kinds of pricing violation tactics trigger price wars among a manufacturer or brand's resellers.
 Nobody ultimately wins.

 Why pricing violations should matter to brands

-With the explosion of eCommerce and third-party marketplace sites, numerous sellers are advertising and selling the products of brands and manufacturers online – whether authorized or not.
+With the explosion of eCommerce and third-party marketplace sites, numerous sellers are advertising and selling the products of brands and manufacturers online (whether authorized or not).
 The risk of price non-compliance is rising.

 As such, it's important for you to track your MAP policy for violations across all your online channels.